meucredere/crudl/README.md

 ## What is it?

-crudl's goal is to abstract the most common RESTful requests and basic data handling of every frontend developer's day-to-day coding.
+crudl's goal is to abstract the most common RESTful requests and basic data handling of every frontend developer's everyday coding.

-It currently has adapters for [Vuex](https://github.com/vuejs/vuex) (@crudl/vuex-adapter) and [Redux](https://github.com/reduxjs/redux) (@crudl/redux-dapter) - more as a way of portraying its portability and provide sample code than "officially" supporting them, as crudl exposes its main getters for easily integrating with other JavaScript frameworks or vanillaing your way out of it.
+It currently has adapters for [Vuex](https://github.com/vuejs/vuex) (@crudl/vuex-adapter) and [Redux](https://github.com/reduxjs/redux) (@crudl/redux-dapter) - more as a way of portraying its portability and provide sample code than "officially" supporting them, as crudl exposes its main getters for easily integrating with other JavaScript frameworks or vanillaing your way out of them.

-## So... what exactly does it do?
+## What does it do?

-crudl provides an extendable and highly customizable set of request handlers for `create`, `read`, `update`, `delete` and `list` actions.
+crudl provides an extendable and highly customizable set of operation handlers for `create`, `read`, `update`, `delete` and `list` requests.

 It handles things like initial state schema, requests (actions in both Vuex and Redux), modifiers (mutations in Vuex, reducers in Redux), key pluralization and snake_casing on request responses, error normalization, among other useful things so you can have entire working RESTful modules with just a few lines of JavaScript: